facebook/hermes/doc/IR.md

 Semantics | It must only be called from a ES6 class constructor or ES5 function.
 If the callee was invoked from `new`, it returns the function object of the direct constructor, otherwise `undefined`.
 Effects | Does not read or write memory

-### ThrowIfUndefinedInst
+### ThrowIfEmptyInst

-ThrowIfUndefinedInst | _
+ThrowIfEmptyInst | _
 --- | --- |
-Description | Check whether the value is undefined, and if it is, throw ReferenceError.
+Description | Check whether the value is "empty", and if it is, throw ReferenceError, otherwise return it.
-Example |  %_ = ThrowIfUndefinedInst %value
+Example |  %_ = ThrowIfEmptyInst %value
 Arguments | The value to check.
 Semantics | It is used to implement ES6 TDZ functionality.
-Variables declared with `let` are *poisoned* with undefined until they are initialized.
+Variables declared with `let` are *poisoned* with *empty* until they are initialized.
 Effects | Potentially throws an exception.
 Has no other side effects.

 ### CoerceThisNS